-- Writes, edits and proofreads correspondence that accurately reflects the administration’s position on issues.
-Uses a full range of reference and research tools, including the Internet, internal subject matter experts and available information technology resources to deliver flawless final release documents on schedule.
+- Uses a full range of reference and research tools, including Internet resources, and available information technology resources and works with subject matter experts to deliver flawless final release documents on schedule.

-- Performs final edit and proofreading of documents to ensure proper content and format consistency.
+- Performs editing and proofreading of documents to ensure proper content and format consistency.

 - Drafts department correspondence according to the approved agency format.

-- Performs data entry and mail merges as required.
-Demonstrates personal computer proficiency in a Windows environment and using Microsoft Office Suite products.
-Formats and maintains spreadsheets, databases and other internal reports.
+- Performs data entry as required.
+Formats and maintains spreadsheets, databases, and other internal reports.
 Documents sources of data.
-Compiles, synthesizes and manipulates data.
+Compiles, synthesizes, and manipulates data.

 - Conducts data searches as required.
 Trains other department staff in use of the database as authorized.